paugier/nbabel/README.md

 1024 particles in 225 s, i.e. only 4.1 times slower than the C++ implementation (compared to ~50 times slower as shown in the figure taken from Zwart, 2020).

+**Note 4:** The directory "julia" contains some more advanced and faster implementations.
+The sequential optimized Julia implementation runs on my PC in 27.2 s and 104.4 s, respectively (i.e. 1.1-1.2 times faster than our fast and simple Python implementation).

 ## Smaller benchmarks between different Python solutions

 We can also compare different solutions in Python.
 Since some solutions are